It’s Pure & Crafted SA Festival 2017 this weekend. Let’s revisit 2016…

 This year they’ve cut it down to a one-day festival – understandable since day 2 was quieter than day 1.
 There are two international acts and 18 South African acts (about the same as last year if I’m not mistaken).
 They have, however, cut down on the number of stages, opting for only two stages: The Four Cylinder stage and the Vintage stage.
 Most of the line-up is made up of house, dance and electronic acts – also understandable since the Forest Stage was the more popular stage last year.

 Windhoek is the beer partner for the 2017 festival.
 I, personally, don’t like Windhoek so the beer sponsor is a let down again.
 Progues Whiskey is the whiskey sponsor.
-I can’t really comment here because I don’t do whiskey.
+I can’t really comment here because I don’t drink whiskey.

 I haven’t seen anything else that sticks out.
-However, if last year’s festival is anything to go by I’d say tomorrow is bound to be a super awesome day.
+However, if last year’s festival is anything to go by, I’d say tomorrow is bound to be a super awesome day.
 Even if the entertainment isn’t up to scratch or bikes are just not your thing, it’s an awesome day out in the sun and out of the city.

 Be sure to check it out tomorrow (30 September), 11am – 2am at Ground venue in Muldersdrift.
 Pre-sold tickets are R250 and tickets at the door are R300 (both excluding ticket fees and credit card commission)